 Linear equations are equations having variables with power 1. ax+b = 0 is an example with one variable where x is variable, and a and b are real numbers.
-In this article we learn the definition, type of solutions, how to solve these equations with one variable and two variables using different methods along with examples.
+In this article, we will learn the definition, type of solutions, and how to solve these equations with one variable and two variables using different methods, along with examples.

 Linear algebra is a subject of great breadth.
 Its spectrum ranges from the abstract through numerical techniques to applications.
-Linear algebra is used in many various fields such as fractal geometry, differential equations, difference equations, relativity, archaeology, demography and many more.
+Linear algebra is used in various fields, such as fractal geometry, differential equations, difference equations, relativity, archaeology, demography and many more.
 In daily life, we come across various situations where we need to frame the problems into equations to solve them.

 What Is Linear Equation in Maths?

-The statements of equality of two mathematical expressions involving one or more variables is known as equation.
+The statement of equality of two mathematical expressions involving one or more variables is known as an equation.
 An equation in which the highest power of the variable is always one is known as a linear equation.

 Mathematically: An algebraic equation that can be written in the form ax + b = 0 or ax + by + c = 0, where a, b and c are real numbers and x and y are variables with the highest power one.

 Standard Form of a Linear Equation